Kamalesh-vlk/Q-A-Bot/README.md

 **🙌 Acknowledgements**

-* Built with ❤️ using Gradio
+* Built with ❤️ using Streamlit
 * Inspired by document Q&A systems like LangChain and ChatPDF